Football news - Borussia Dortmund 'ready to sell Jadon Sancho for £100m'

 Dortmund ready for £100m Sancho sale - Paper Round

-Jadon Sancho could leave Borussia Dortmund and be replaced by Ferran Torres, the Premier League wants Denis Zakaria, and Arsenal could appoint Max Allegri.
+Jadon Sancho could leave Borussia Dortmund and be replaced by Ferran Torres, if Liverpool don't beat them to it, the Premier League wants Denis Zakaria, and Arsenal could appoint Max Allegri.

 Borussia prepare for Sancho sale